vjsisneros/Cracking-the-Coding-Interview-Solutions-in-Python/README.md

 1. Interview preparation for myself.
 2. Learning / collaboration resource for everyone else.

-*Some interview questions will included multiple solutions labeled with either the algorithmic approach or data structure used.
+*Some interview questions will included multiple solutions labeled with either the algorithmic approach or data structure used.*
-Also, if multiple solutions are given there will be corresponding .txt file explaing the complexity differences between the solutions.*

 Please let me know if you have any suggestions, notice any bugs or incorrect solutions.